D.I.T.C.

 The Diggin' in the Crates Crew, commonly known as D.I.T.C., is an American hip hop collective formed in 1992 in New York City.
 The collective's name derives from the act of seeking out records to sample for production.
-The collective is composed of Lord Finesse, Diamond D, Big L, O.C., Fat Joe, Buckwild, Showbiz and A.G.
-Ghetto Dwellas Party Arty and D-Flow.
+The collective is composed of Lord Finesse, Diamond D, Big L, O.C., Fat Joe, Buckwild, Showbiz and A.G., Party Arty, and D–Flow.
 Its members have achieved substantial and consistent recognition in underground rap circles, having often collaborated with undiscovered talents and underground hip hop artists alongside mainstream rappers.

 History

 Later years

 On December 4, 2008, D.I.T.C. member Party Arty unexpectedly died of unspecified health complications, aged 31.
 In 2008, Freddie Foxxx (using his Bumpy Knuckles pseudonym) released the long-shelved Crazy Like A Foxxx album.
 The second of two discs featured DITC produced demo versions of the original tracks dating to 1993.
 DITC production contrasted with the Jailhouse version of production from 1994.

 In 2011, Showbiz stated that the crew itself is now defunct and will no longer create any new albums in the future citing musical creative differences.
 However, member O.C. confirmed that the group would indeed record a brand new album with production so far from Diamond D and Lord Finesse, while awaiting Buckwild.
 He stated that their deceased member Big L would not want them to end their legacy like this.
 On October 28, 2016, D.I.T.C. released Sessions, preceded by the lead single "Rock Shyt".